How to Wash Your Towels to Keep Them Clean and Fluffy

 Knowing how to wash towels will only get you so far.
 These tips will take your laundry game up another notch and ensure that you don’t make an all-too-common mistake.

 - Wash towels separately.
 Whenever possible, don’t mix towels into your normal clothing loads.
 This helps extend the life of your towels by reducing the risk of pulled threads that can get caught on buttons or zippers.
+Find out whether your bath towel is clean or not.

 - Wash new towels before using.
 Towels are often coated with silicone to make the fabric look and feel great in stores.
 However, these coatings can make your towels less absorbent, which is why laundering them first is a good idea.